microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 - Pin the vcpkg catalog to a specific commit.
 If you are cloning vcpkg, run `git checkout [commit_id]` or add vcpkg as a submodule in your project.
 Because the ABI hash is calculated from both scripts and ports in the vcpkg repository, pulling the latest changes will likely cause frequent rebuilds.
 - Set `builtin-baseline` in your [vcpkg manifest](../reference/vcpkg-json.md#builtin-baseline).

-### Compiler version changes between runs / Tool versions (CMake/PowerShell) changes between runs
+### Compiler version changes between runs

 Try the following:
 - Turn off automatic compiler updates.
 For example, major, minor and patch updates to the MSVC compiler can cause your library to be built with two different versions between runs.
 - If using a hosted image, choose a stable and versioned image.
-Updates to your underlying image may change your C/C++ compiler or CMake version, causing a rebuild.
+Updates to your underlying image may change your C/C++ compiler version, causing a rebuild.

+> [!NOTE]
+> The expected behavior of vcpkg is to rebuild libraries if the compiler version changes.

 If the above options do not work, consider the following workarounds:
 - Use [`vcpkg export`](../commands/export.md) to produce a standalone archive of your dependencies instead of restoring them from a manifest.
 - Consider using a Docker self-hosted image to build your libraries
 - Have an auxiliary continuous integration run that builds vcpkg libraries on a regular cadence (e.g. daily or weekly)

+### Tool versions (CMake/PowerShell) changes between runs

+Try the following:
+- Add `--x-abi-tools-use-exact-versions` to your vcpkg invocation.
+This fixes the ABI of your tools based on the version in `vcpkgTools.xml`; vcpkg fetches its own copy if necessary.
+- If using a hosted image, choose a stable and versioned image.
+Updates to your underlying image may change the version of your tools, causing a rebuild.

 ## Issue isn't listed here